CorrespondentData/YouTubeExtremism/DataCollection/README.md

 import youtubecollector
 ```

-See the `getting_started.ipynb` as an example
+#### Step 3: Get a developer key for the api

+You will need a google account.
+The next step are described here: [google api setup documentation](https://support.google.com/googleapi/answer/6158862)

+#### Getting started
+To see an example of the complete pipeline check the `getting_started.ipynb`.

 #### Development note
 If you wish to work on the package install the package with the `--editable` flag.
-In combination with the `autoreload` extension you can quickly test the packe in a notebook
+In combination with the `autoreload` extension you can quickly test the package in a notebook
 ```ipnbpython
 %load_ext autoreload
 %autoreload 2